-We believe two things about leadership: anyone can learn to lead, and leadership has nothing to do with titles or positions.
+We believe two things about leadership: anyone can learn to lead, and leadership is more than just titles or positions.

 There are many ways our students practice leadership and grow as leaders, including:

-- Clubs & Activities - both school-sponsored groups, such as the National Honor Society, and student-initiated clubs offer students the opportunity to develop their leadership skills.
-To learn more about Clubs & Activities, click here.
+Clubs & Activities - both school-sponsored groups, such as the National Honor Society, and student-initiated clubs offer students the opportunity to develop their leadership skills.

 The most successful way students have developed their leadership is by identifying a need and then gathering students to address that need.
 Recent examples of this include: